Axiematic/datawookie/content/blog/2019-01-08-renviron-citrix.md

 [1] "C:/Users/andrewcol/Documents"
 {{< /highlight >}}

 Okay, so it needs to go on the Citrix C: drive.
+This is really the crux of the entire process, because if you put it on H: or local C: then it will not be picked up by RStudio on Citrix.

 ## Writing to Citrix C: